PHP 5.6 VS PHP 7. What’s new in PHP 7 and what to consider when updating.

 use const some\namespace\{ConstB, ConstC};

-On the external support side I would point out that most applications use external code (eg using the Composer to bring external packages).
-The external code needs to be updated, and over time most packages migrate to a higher version of PHP and reduce support for packages with an older version of PHP.
+On the external support side I would point out that most applications use external code (e.g. using Composer to bring in external packages).
+External code needs to be updated, and over time most packages migrate to a higher version of PHP and reduce support for packages with an older version of PHP.

 In order to have continuous support it is necessary to migrate to a higher version.
 Due to the use of the new Zend engine (migration to PHP next generation or PHPNG) the speed has been significantly improved due to the new engine uses better memory.